 In 2016, the Bureau of Reclamation and California Department of Water Resources requested the reinitiation of consultation on the coordinated long-term operation of the Central Valley Project and State Water Project, resulting in a Biological Assessment released in 2019.
 In its analysis of the Biological Assessment for the Biological Opinion on the proposed action, the National Marine Fisheries Service requested our assistance to aid in understanding the effect of the proposed action on juvenile Chinook salmon (Oncorhynchus tshawytscha) populations migrating through the Sacramento-San Joaquin River Delta (henceforth, "the Delta").
-Therefore, in this report we analyze an 82-year time series of simulated river flows and Delta Cross Channel (DCC) gate operations under two scenarios constructed for the Biological Assessment: the proposed action scenario (PA) and the continuing operations scenario (COS).
+Therefore, in this report we analyzed an 82-year time series of simulated river flows and Delta Cross Channel (DCC) gate operations under two scenarios constructed for the Biological Assessment: the proposed action scenario (PA) and the continuing operations scenario (COS).

-To evaluate the proposed action, we used the STARS model (Survival, Travel time, And Routing Simulation model), a stochastic, individual based simulation model designed to predict survival of a cohort of fish that experiences variable daily river flows as they migrate through the Delta.
-The STARS model uses parameter estimates from a Bayesian mark-recapture model that jointly estimated travel time and survival in eight discrete reaches of the Delta and migration routing at two key river junctions.
+To evaluate the proposed action, we used the STARS model (Survival, Travel time, And Routing Simulation model), a stochastic, individual based simulation model designed to predict survival of a cohort of fish that experience variable daily river flows as they migrate through the Delta.
+The STARS model used parameter estimates from a Bayesian mark-recapture model that jointly estimated travel time and survival in eight discrete reaches of the Delta and migration routing at two key river junctions.

 By applying the STARS model to the two 82-year scenarios, we found that the proposed action had negative effects on survival, travel time, and routing in October-December but positive effects in April-June.
 In November-December, there was a high probability that survival for PA was less than COS and that travel time and routing to the Interior Delta for PA was greater than COS.
 We identified that magnitude of the difference in survival between scenarios was large in some years.
-For example, we quantified that survival under the PA scenario was more 10 percentage points lower than COS in 25% of the water years in October-December.
+For example, we quantified that survival under the PA scenario was 10 percentage points lower than COS in 25% of the water years in October-December.
 During this period, inflow to the Delta tended to be lower under the PA scenario and the DCC gate was open more frequently under the PA scenario relative to the COS scenario.
-Lower inflow reduces survival and more frequent operation of the DCC 1) increases the proportion of fish entering the Interior Delta where survival is low, and 2) reduces survival in the Sacramento River in reaches downstream of the DCC.
-In contrast to October-
+Lower inflow reduced survival and more frequent operation of the DCC 1) increased the proportion of fish entering the Interior Delta where survival was low, and 2) reduced survival in the Sacramento River in reaches downstream of the DCC.
+In contrast, during April-June survival was higher, travel times were lower, and routing to the Interior Delta was lower under the PA scenario relative to COS, although the magnitude of increase was relatively small in most years (less than a 3-percentage point difference in survival).
+This difference between scenarios was driven by higher river flows in some years under the PA scenario relative to COS.

-1U.S.
+&lt;sup>1U.S.
 Geological Survey

-2University of California, Santa Cruz
+&lt;sup>2University of California, Santa Cruz